walterhiggins/WMPJS/README.md

 Before we begin I better explain some of the words I'll use throughout this book.

- * Plugin - A Plugin is a file you add to Minecraft which extends the game in some way.
+ * Plugin - A modification you add to Minecraft which changes the game in some way.
+The plugin is usually in the form of one or more files.
  * Mod - Mod is short for Modification.
 In this book, Plugin and Mod are used interchangebly (they mean the same thing).
  * Modding - The practice of writing modifications or plugins for Minecraft.
 Modding requires some programming knowledge which we will learn about in this book.
  * Mojang - Mojang is the name of the company which makes Minecraft.
  * API - API is short for Application Programming Interface - an official way to write Minecraft Plugins using a guide.
 Players and regular users of software don't need to care about APIs but they are essential for programmers, because they make it easier to change the software.
 An API is like a list of Recipes - you probably crafted your first pick-axe by refering to an online guide - how much more difficult would it be to have tried creating one without knowing where all the materials show go in the crafting grid?
 Similarly, programmers need APIs to provide help and guidance in building plugins.
 The API we will use in this book is the Bukkit API.
 We'll learn more about this later.
  * Multiplayer - The mode of playing minecraft with other players all connected to the same server.
  * Server - A computer which is running the minecraft server software.
 In this book I will show you how to setup and run your own minecraft server.
- * Plugin - A modification for Minecraft which works on the Minecraft Server so that the extensions to the game are available for all players who connect to that server.
-Example: Hunger Games Mod.

 ## Why I wrote this book